I Never Had To Sell, Persuade Or Negotiate To Grow My Consulting Business

 Many consultancies view ‘speaking’ as too narrow and are not leveraging something I’d call the ‘collateral visibility’.

 For me, actually being on a stage and presenting has only been a very small part of the game.
 It’s the ‘collateral visibility’ that has always been a solid consulting business development engine for me, worth investing a lot of time.

 Here are a few ‘collateral visibility’ effects:

-Going to international conferences is often perceived as the ‘nice side of being a consultant’, but for me those were top opportunities for consultancy business development and I always tried to leverage every single minute, including the late night dinners and early morning breakfast encounters.
+Going to international conferences, webinars, and trainings is often perceived as the ‘nice side of working at a consultancy’, but for me those were top opportunities for business development and I always tried to leverage every single minute.
 I loved it!

 (Picture: Keynote presentation at the Bucharest Technology Week)

-Result #2: A rock solid online footprint and following
+Result #2: A rock-solid reputational and digital footprint and following

-Success no longer comes from sharing a few articles or infrequently scattering ‘likes’ on LinkedIn (and I see a lot of consultants doing just that).
+Success no longer comes from sharing a few articles or infrequently scattering ‘likes’ on LinkedIn (and I see a lot of consulting leaders doing just that).
 The game has changed in the past years.
 Dramatically.

-I know that many of you are struggling with the digital and social media jungle, but it’s actually not as difficult as it seems.
+I see many consultancies struggle with the digital and social media jungle, but it’s actually not as difficult as it seems.
 ‘The game’ is not at all about social media as such, although it remains my most powerful tool to share my existing content.

-As a consultant, I’ve always been a big believer in (and an active content contributor to) the social media.
+As a consulting leader, I’ve always been a big believer in (and an active content contributor to) social media.